-You must pay your PAYE bill to HM Revenue and Customs (HMRC) by the 22nd of the month (or the 19th of the month if paying by cheque through the post).
+You must pay your PAYE bill to HM Revenue and Customs (HMRC) by:

 What you’re paying